acgetchell/mundus-atrox/src/journals/twenty-first.md

 ![Demogorgon](images/ooa03-05.png)

 A Kuo-toa opens a marshy passage out of **Sloobludop** and we all run through.
-We hear immense destruction behind us as we struggle through the marsh. *Avren* Polymorphs into an Owlbear and tosses *Actias* onto her back as she runs.
+We hear immense destruction behind us as we struggle through the swamp. *Avren* Polymorphs into an Owlbear and tosses *Actias* onto her back as she runs.

 Much later, the Duergar thanks us and introduces himself as *Hemeth*.
 He tells us he can get us passage into **Gracklstugh**. *CoralKing* uses Insight to see if this guy is telling the truth.
 He seems genuinely grateful and helpful.